AlexBaranowski/bash-bushido-book/chapters/06-configure-bash.md

 *Exercise for reader* get `ESC` key in the quoted-insert mode.

-## Make our key bindings persistent.
+## Make our key bindings persistent

 One of the most important lessons that every SysAdmins/DevOps/ConfigManager(WhatEverNameTheyWantToCallThem) has to go